-I’m a 1+3 ESRC funded PhD student at the University of Leeds, currently in the second year of my PhD programme.
+I’m a 1+3 ESRC funded PhD student at the University of Leeds, in the final year of my PhD programme.
 I am also a member of the Centre for Law and Social Justice and the Centre for Criminal Justice Studies (at the University of Leeds).
 My research interests include race, ethnicity and crime, social justice, youth justice and qualitative research methods.

-My PhD research is focusing on the impact of imprisonment on Pakistani families in the UK.
+My PhD research is focusing on the harms of imprisonment on Pakistani families in the UK.
 Prisoners’ families have gained growing recognition over the course of the last decade in both policy and academia.
 It is understood that these families can face social, emotional, practical and financial difficulties as a consequence of imprisonment.
 However, families from minority ethnic communities are largely absent from the discourse in this field, and I aim to address some of these issues through my research.

 Research groups and institutes

 - Centre for Law and Social Justice